shahabalem/Flashcart/memory_bank/progress.md

 # Progress

 ## What works
-- Initial setup of Cline's Memory Bank documentation.
+- Initial setup of Cline's Memory Bank documentation, including verification of all core files.
-- Core memory bank files (`projectbrief.md`, `memory_book_initial.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`) are now present.
+- Core memory bank files (`projectbrief.md`, `memory_book_initial.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`) are present and their content has been reviewed.
+- Provided an explanation of "boilerplate" content to the user.

 ## What's left to build
-- The actual language learning application (Django backend, Flutter frontend, database setup, API integrations, AI optimization, FSRF algorithm, etc.).
+- The actual language learning application (Django backend, database setup, API integrations, AI optimization, FSRF algorithm, etc.).
 - Detailed documentation within the memory bank files as development progresses.

 ## Current status
-The memory bank documentation is initialized and ready to be populated with project details as work proceeds.
+The memory bank documentation has been initialized and updated to reflect the current state of the project and recent interactions.
+It is ready to be populated with further project details as work proceeds.
 The core project files (Django, Docker) are not in the current working directory, so direct interaction with the application's codebase is not possible from this location.

 ## Known issues
 - Discrepancy between initial environment file listing and actual file system contents.